nilpoona/leakhound/README.md

 Like a bloodhound sniffing out leaks, it tracks down potential data leakage risks in your code.

 ## Features
-  - Detects if struct fields tagged with `sensitive:"true"` are being output by logging functions.
+  - **Data Flow Analysis**: Tracks sensitive data through variables, function parameters, and return values
-  - Supports multiple logging packages: `log/slog` and `fmt`.
+  - Detects if struct fields tagged with `sensitive:"true"` are being output by logging functions
-  - Zero runtime overhead (static analysis only).
+  - Supports multiple logging packages: `log/slog`, `log`, and `fmt`
-  - Can be run automatically in CI/CD pipelines.
+  - Zero runtime overhead (static analysis only)

 ## Installation
 ### As a CLI tool